rockettheme/docs/Docs/accounts_billing/upgrades_and_renewals.md

 #### Example 2: Expired Membership

 John is site developer, and he just landed a new client that needs several sites.
 His RocketTheme Developer Club membership expired 30 days ago.
-He can restart his membership at a slightly smaller discounted rate than he would have been able to if his subscription was either active or within 5 days after expiration.
+He can restart his membership at a slightly smaller discounted rate than he would have been able to if his subscription was either active or within 30 days after expiration.

 #### Example 3: Upgrading

 Jill just took on a new client that needs a dozen WordPress sites.
-She is a standard Joomla Club member with six site licenses.
+She is a standard WordPress Club member with six site licenses.
 She can either purchase additional licenses or upgrade her account to a full Developer Club membership to take advantage of unlimited site licenses.

 She has already used 3 out of 12 months on her standard subscription, but will receive a full year of membership in the Developer Club upon upgrading.
 Once the Developer Club subscription expires, she will maintain her original site licenses.